KRR-Oxford/DeepOnto/README.md

 - **OntoLAMA** [4] is an evaluation of language model for ontology subsumption inference.
 See [OntoLAMA: Dataset Overview & Usage Guide](https://krr-oxford.github.io/DeepOnto/ontolama) for the use of the datasets and the prompt-based probing approach.

+- **HiT (External)** [6] is a hierarchy embedding model derived from re-training BERT-like models in hyperbolic space.
+See [HiT Models on Huggingface Hub](https://huggingface.co/Hierarchy-Transformers) for options and usage.

 ## License